danielanywhere/SvgPlotting/README.md

     directly in Unity or other systems compatible with .NET Standard.
     Virtually slap it into any C#/.NET project.

--   No OS or GUI dependencies works headless and server-side on any platform where .NET will run.
+-   No OS or GUI dependencies.
+This library works either headless or server-side on any platform where .NET will run.

 -   Directly consume *svg*.**PlotPoints** to generate your own output format.